jailbreakerVC/jailbreakerVC.github.io/content/resume.md

 1. **First position AGRI-D Food hackathon**

-   > Conceptualised a forwards and futures trading platform for farms using IOTA blockchain
+   > Conceptualised a forwards and futures trading platform for farmers using IOTA blockchain.

    _Issued by AGRI-D Foundation,United Nations_

 2. **Champion Imagine Cup Junior 2021**

-   > Prototyped an application to detect fake medicines using image and pattern recognition
+   > Prototyped an application to detect fake medicines using image and pattern recognition.

    _Issued by Microsoft_